openstack-archive/sahara/doc/source/userdoc/edp.rst

 A Spark job will execute the ``main`` method of the specified main class.
 Values may be passed to the main method through the ``args`` array.
-Any arguments set during job launch will be passed to the program as commandline arguments by *spark-submit*.
+Any arguments set during job launch will be passed to the program as command-line arguments by *spark-submit*.

 Data Source objects are not used with Spark job types.
 Instead, any input or output paths must be passed to the ``main`` method as arguments.
 Remember that Swift paths are not supported for Spark jobs currently.